 Robophysics: Robotics Meets Physics

-We are hosting the seventh annual Focus Session on Robophysics at the APS March Meeting March 2021, to be held in Chicago, IL, March 14-18, 2021 (exact date TBD).
+We are hosting the seventh annual Focus Session on Robophysics at the APS March Meeting March 2022, to be held in Chicago, IL, March 14-18, 2021.

 Please forward this abstract submission solicitation to whoever might be interested, particularly your students/postdocs.